nodejitsu/handbook/content/faq/index.md

 4. Deploy and profit!

- Deploy your application, it will prompt for a subdomain to use in Nodejitsu
+ Deploy your application, it will prompt for a subdomain to use in Nodejitsu.
 ```
 $ jitsu deploy
 ```
- If you are using MongoDB you'll need to define the ENV variable with the connection string and start again the application.
+ If you are using MongoDB you'll need to define the ENV variable with the connection string and restart the application.
 ```
 $ jitsu env set MONGO_URL "mongodb://user:password@host:port/databasename?autoReconnect=true"
 $ jitsu start